jacobbridges/nvxz.flags/README.md

 ## TODO List

-- [ ] Add subrouter for tasks to /projects router.
 - [ ] More doc strings would make the repo much prettier.
 - [ ] Implement domain checking logic when retrieving flags for projects.
 - [ ] Endpoint to update flags. 😅